liudasbar/ASL-Recognizer/README.md

 ## What can be recognized?

 __ASL Recognizer detects only alphabet letters A-Z and numbers from 0-9__.
-Hand pose detection output is shown within the main application interface.
+Hand gesture detection output is shown within the main application interface.
 Each detected symbol (letter or number) is added to the current value with previously detected symbols.

 ## Availability